Speculative Coupled Decoding for Training-Free Lossless Acceleration of Autoregressive Visual Generation: Preliminaries

 \subsection{Speculative Decoding}

-The main goal of Speculative Decoding (SD)~\citep{SD} is to reduce the number of sequential calls of target model $p$ while ensuring that final outcome matches the AR sampling distribution, $\prod_i p_i(x \mid X_{<i})$.
+Speculative Decoding(SD)~\cite{SD} is primary technique for accelerating LLMs in the text-generation domain.
+The main goal of SD is to reduce the number of sequential calls of target model $p$ while ensuring that final outcome matches the original token-by-token Autoregressive (AR) sampling distribution, $\prod_i p_i(x \mid X_{<i})$.
 Specifically, we assume two models: a target $p(x)$, which we wish to accelerate, and a draft $q(x)$, which is faster than $p(x)$ but less accurate.
-SD proceeds as follows: \begin{enumerate} \item \textbf{Drafting}: Sample $L$ draft tokens from the draft distributions, $X_{i:i+L-1} \sim q_{i:i+L-1}(\cdot)$. \item \textbf{Evaluate}: In parallel, have the target model evaluate the token probabilities along the drafted prefixes, i.e., $\{\,p_j(X_j \mid X_{<j})\,\}_{j=i}^{i+L-1}$. \item \textbf{Verify}: Run Algorithm~3 with $(p_i, q_i, X_i)$ sequentially until a rejection occurs (i.e., the procedure returns $k=0$); accept all previously verified tokens. \item \textbf{Repeat}: If the generation is not yet complete, return to \textbf{Drafting} and repeat the process. \end{enumerate}
+SD proceeds as follows: